Home . FAQ . Gallery . News . Site Map . Bios . Links . Contact

 The Small Print:

 This site is for educational purposes only.
 It is not a substitute for professional consultation.
 No claim is made or implied that the ideas, inventions, illustrations, and documents on this site are applicable to anyhousing, building, or land use project.
 Nor does the site represent in any way consulting services of any kind.
-Nothing on this site is an offer to sell, transfer, license, or use proprietary technology.
+Nothing on this site is an offer to sell, transfer, license, or use intellectual property.

-Copyright (c) 2006 by Robert Bornn and Laura Worth.
+Copyright (c) 2006-2009 by Robert Bornn and Laura Worth.
 All rights reserved.

-BuildingCircles, LifeSense Institute, and Creating affordable and sustainable, nature-integrated homes for independent living are trademarks of Robert Bornn and Laura Worth.
+BuildingCircles, LifeSense Institute, authentic green, and Creating affordable and sustainable, nature-integrated homes for

 Web site by Laura Worth Web Design.